Surendhar182/E-Commerce-Nile-Website/README.md

 # E-Commerce-Nile-Website
-E-Commerce-Nile-Website
+Django Simple Multi-Vendor E-Commerce-Nile Website

 # ABSTRACT

-if you like this project then ADD a STAR ⭐️ to this project 👆
+## if you like this project then ADD a STAR ⭐️ to this project 👆

 The Multi-Vendor E-commerce Website Project using Python Django Framework and MySQL is a comprehensive web-based application designed to provide a platform for online marketplaces.